 - And so are you B

-RISING ACTION - The events in a drama that lead up to the turning point, when the fate of the main character becomes clear.
+Rising Action - The events in a drama that lead up to the turning point, when the fate of the main character becomes clear.

-SETTING - The time and place in which the events of a story take place.
+Setting - The time and place in which the events of a story take place.

-SIMILE - A direct comparison between two unlike things using "like" or "as."
+Simile - A direct comparison between two unlike things using "like" or "as."
 This may be done by some other less overt comparative means, also.

-SOLILOQUY - A lengthy speech given by a character, alone on stage; considered "verbalized thoughts."
+Soliloquy - A lengthy speech given by a character, alone on stage; considered "verbalized thoughts."

-STANZA - A group of related lines in a poem forming a division in the poem's structure.
+Stanza - A group of related lines in a poem forming a division in the poem's structure.

-STYLE - The way in which a writer writes, determined by his/her use of words, sentence structure, and figurative language.
+Style - The way in which a writer writes, determined by his/her use of words, sentence structure, and figurative language.

-SUBPLOT - A plot in a story or play that is secondary to the main plot.
+Subplot - A plot in a story or play that is secondary to the main plot.

-SUSPENSE - The wonder or anxiety a work produces concerning the outcome of events.
+Suspense - The wonder or anxiety a work produces concerning the outcome of events.

-SYMBOL - An object that represents itself and some greater reality than itself.
+Symbol - An object that represents itself and some greater reality than itself.

-THEME - A main idea expressed in a literary work; a universal message a work may provide about some aspect of life.
+Theme - A main idea expressed in a literary work; a universal message a work may provide about some aspect of life.
 (It is often expressed in a complete, declarative sentence.
 For example, "The Scarlet Letter reveals that people who act pious, like Reverend Dimmesdale, often deny their own humanity, and people who are labeled as "sinners," like Hester Prynne, are often very humane and compassionate.")

-TONE - The attitude a writer conveys about some aspect of his subject or work, identified through word choice.
+Tone - The attitude a writer conveys about some aspect of his subject or work, identified through word choice.

-TURNING POINT - The key moment in a story when the fate of the hero or heroine is clear.
+Turning Point - The key moment in a story when the fate of the hero or heroine is clear.

-UNITY - An organizing principle which holds all of the parts of a story together; often understood in terms of "structure."
+Unity - An organizing principle which holds all of the parts of a story together; often understood in terms of "structure."

-VERISIMILITUDE - The appearance of truth without its substance.
+Versimilitude - The appearance of truth without its substance.